jiashuai123/kinect_driver/readme.md

 sudo ./install.sh
 ```
 ###Test Kinect driver
-Then power on the kinect, plugin the USB wire and enter code below in the terminal:
+Then power on the kinect, plugin the USB wire and enter commands below in the terminal:
 ```
 cd ${YOURDOWNLOADPATH}/kinect_driver/OpenNI/Platform/Linux/Bin/x64-Release
 ./NiViewer